nitsanavni/rotate/spec.md

 - **`rotate start`**

+  - Starts the countdown timer as a detached background process (subprocess).
-  - Starts the countdown timer in the background.
+  - The CLI returns immediately, allowing the user to continue working in their terminal while the timer runs in the background.
   - The timer updates the rotation file in real time (with one-second precision) but does not print updates to the terminal.

 - **`rotate stop`**